collinalexbell/HackMatrix/readme.md

 __warning__: sometimes this doesn't work temporarily because of a bug.

-If that happens just use Win+1 to focus a window and then manual focus will work again.
+If that happens just use Super+1 to focus a window and then manual focus will work again.

 <img src="vids/focus.gif" width="420">

 ### Exit window
-When focused on window press `Win+e`
+When focused on window press `Super+e`

 <img src="vids/exitWindow.gif" width="420">